datalad-handbook/book/docs/basics/101-133-containersrun.rst

   analyses
 - does not effect any software outside of the container

-Unlike virtual machines, software containers do not have their own operating system.
-Instead, they use basic services of the underlying operating system of the computer they run on (in a read-only fashion).
-This makes them lightweight and portable.
+Unlike virtual machines, software containers do not run a full operating system on virtualized hardware.
+Instead, they use basic services of the host operating system (in a read-only fashion).
+This makes them lightweight and still portable.
 By sharing software environments with containers, others (and also yourself) have easy access to the correct software without the need to modify the software environment of the machine the container runs on.
 Thus, containers are ideal to encapsulate the software